tuneshverma/boston_housing/README.md

 # Model Evaluation and Validation
 ## Project: Predicting Boston Housing Prices

-Regression model that has been trained and tested on data collected from homes in suburbs of Boston, Massachusetts, which predicts the meadia values of the house.
+A Regression model that has been trained and tested on data collected from homes in suburbs of Boston, Massachusetts, which predicts the median values of the house.

 ### Data